Future Ready DSM

 - Mentor — Plant the seed today to harvest tomorrow.
 Seek out opportunities for employees to participate in certified mentorship programs, create job shadowing for young adults or expand access to internships and apprenticeships.
 This exposure to work-based learning and professional networks gained through these experiences are valuable to preparing the future workforce.

 - Partner — Start preparing future talent as early as possible.
 By collaborating with K-12 schools, tomorrow’s leaders gain the headstart they need.
-Carrying this partnership through higher education institutions allow us to tackle the challenges of the coming workforce needs.
+Carrying this partnership through higher education institutions allows us to tackle the challenges of the coming workforce needs.

 - Engage — Now, more than ever, is there a need to raise awareness and take action.
 Hold employers accountable to engage with the community, students and educators by voicing the importance of adapting to the future.